If you've noticed a bulge in your abdomen or groin that seemingly came out of nowhere, you might have a hernia.

 Focusing on squeezing your glutes will help to solidify the neutral position.
 Do not allow the low back to arch or hips to sag towards the ground.
 Reverse direction and pull yourself back to the starting position.

 To decrease the pressure on the abdominal wall, not only is it imperative to exercise with proper technique, but it is essential to utilize the hips to complete many tasks.
-Using and strengthening the hips will help to reduce the demand on the core musculature.
+Using and strengthening the hips as part of your hernia prevention exercises will help to reduce the demand on the core musculature.

-Keep the feet flat as you squeeze your glutes -- or your buttocks -- and push through your heels to bridge the hips towards the ceiling.
+Keep the feet flat as you squeeze your glutes — or your buttocks — and push through your heels to bridge the hips towards the ceiling.
 Keep the core engaged so the hips do not tip forward as you keep the low back from arching.
-Hold the top position for a 2 to 3 second count, squeezing the glutes hard.
+Hold the top position for a two to three second count, squeezing the glutes hard.
 Reverse directions still maintaining a good hip position via core engagement.

 HOW TO DO IT: Holding a dumbbell or kettlebell in a goblet grip position (close to the body and underneath the chin,) keep your core engaged as if you were to pull your zipper up towards your rib cage.
 Take a slightly wider-than-hip-width stance and turn your toes out slightly.